vendasta/marketplace-documentation/docs/Guides/oauth2.md

 ### Authorization URL

-The redirect to the OAuth Authorization URL kicks off SSO.
+The redirect to the OAuth Authorization URL initiates SSO.
 The library that you chose to use likely has a function for generating the OAuth Authorization URL based on your configuration.

 Your Authorization URL will look something like this:
 ```